Akaito/loot-claims/README.md

 This is how it works for now, because it's the style I want for the simplified way I'm using Anne Gregersen's [Monster Loot](https://www.dmsguild.com/product/275550/Monster-Loot-Vol-1--Monster-Manual) series of books.
 I expect I'll add more options for how roll tables are used later.

+#### Partial support of Better Rolltables
 This module is aware of data from the Better Rolltables module, but Loot Claims doesn't use that module's functionality directly.
 None of its API functions provided enough control/information for what I was after, so instead this module just reads and respects the quantity formula set in a Better Rolltable's table's result entries.

-Items players loot are flagged with what they were looted from.
-This is currently unused, but could be handy in the future for showing players where they got some of their things.
+### System flexibility
 This module's functions are/will be used via the module's global config object.
 So if the module doesn't officially support the system you're playing in, or you just want some part of it to work differently, you can just replace functionality parts of its behavior.
 In the future, this module will support detecting the system it's in and setting the appropriate table of functions.
 Or something-or-other Hooks.
 Have to learn more about those.

+### Misc.
+Items players loot are flagged with what they were looted from.
+This is currently unused, but could be neat; for showing players where they got some of their things.

 Suggested modules to go with this one:
 - [Better Rolltables](https://foundryvtt.com/packages/better-rolltables/)